-Panel Theme: Energy and Cybersecurity Constraints on Consumer Electronics
+Panel Title: Energy and Cybersecurity Constraints on Consumer Electronics

 Panel Moderator: Himanshu Thapliyal, University of Kentucky, USA, Email: firstname.lastname@example.org